All Haystacks Solar Garden plots have sold.

 What happens if I move interstate?

-Initially the Haystacks Solar Garden is only available for NSW residents.
-If you move to another state where the participating retailer does not have a retail licence you will be required to sell or transfer your plot to another person.
+If you move to another state where the participating retailer does not have a retail licence you can sell or transfer your plot to another person.

-This can either be a person or family member of your choice or can be made available to a waitlist of solar gardeners.
+This can be someone you know or can be made available to a waitlist of solar gardeners.

 Who can be a member in the Haystacks Solar Garden?

-Residents of the rest of NSW can also become members and will be offered solar garden plots after members from the Riverina.
+Residents of NSW, VIC, ACT, SA, Tasmania and South-east Queensland can also become members and will be offered solar garden plots after members from the Riverina.

 Can organisations or businesses buy a plot?

-A non-profit can become a member of the Co-op if they pay an electricity bill in their name and then receive the on bill credits just like an individual member will.
-However one person will need to be nominated as the representative in the co-op.
+A non-profit can become a member of the Co-op if they pay an electricity bill in their name.
+They will then receive the on bill credits just like an individual member will.
+However one person from the organisation will need to be nominated as the representative in the co-op.

 We are only offering memberships of the solar garden to households and non-profit organisations.